mono/website/docs/advanced/checked-build.md

 The Mono VM uses asserts throughout to ensure it is in a correct state.
 There are a few classes of asserts which are useful for debugging Mono, but which are too expensive to include in a production VM.
 If you are doing development on Mono, you can enable these with a specially built VM.

+## Enabling

-To enable the checked modes, you must build with the `--with-checked-build=` argument passed to `autogen.sh`/`configure`, and then run with the `MONO_CHECK_MODE` environment variable.
-Both `--with-checked-build` and `MONO_CHECK_MODE` should be set to either the word `all`, or a comma-separated list of mode names if you need to do fine-grained testing.
-(In particular you might want to skip `metadata` mode, since it is exceptionally slow.)
+To enable the checked modes, you must build with the `--enable-checked-build=` argument passed to `autogen.sh`/`configure`, and then run the built mono with the `MONO_CHECK_MODE` environment variable.
+Both `--enable-checked-build` and `MONO_CHECK_MODE` accept a mode list, which can be either the word `all`, or a comma-separated list of mode names.
+The mode list passed to `--enable-checked-build=` determines which check modes will be built into the executable.
+The mode list passed to `MONO_CHECK_MODE` determines which check modes will be actually tested at runtime.
+The modes selected at runtime must be a subset of the modes selected at compile time; the modes are specified in two passes like this because some checks may introduce performance penalties even when they are not run.

+If you do not need fine-grained control over which modes run, run autogen with the `--enable-checked-build=all` argument and mono with the `MONO_CHECK_MODE=all` environment variable.

 ## Modes